Engee documentation

 [6.1, 23.6, 44.5, 67.5, 92.3] W (by default) | `vector of positive scalars'.

 A vector of values of heat dissipated to the environment corresponding to the values of the difference between the enclosure temperature and the ambient temperature.
-The values in this parameter correspond to the values of the temperature difference in Vector of temperature rises above ambient, T. The values of this parameter must be positive and strictly increasing.
+The values in this parameter correspond to the values of the temperature difference in parameter Vector of temperature rises above ambient, T. The values of this parameters must be positive and strictly increasing.

 Dependencies